shubhampachori12110095/DeepLearningAnimePapers/README.md

 # DeepLearningAnimePapers
-A list of papers and other resources on deep learning with anime style images.
+A list of papers and other resources on computer vision and deep learning with anime style images.
 Contributions welcome!

 ## Contents